szou00/APCS/README.md

-# APCS
+# Java Projects

-A compilation of code implemented in my APCS class:
+A compilation of code implemented in my APCS class, where I became familiar with the Java language for the first time:

 - https://github.com/szou00/MKS21X-Sorts
 - https://github.com/szou00/MKS21X-LinkedList